lipingZLP/my-hobbies/docs/rest-api.md

 ## GET `/categories/{id}/hobbies`

-Return the latest 30th posts of a given category
+Return the latest 30th posts of a given category.
+Add `?page=2` to list hobbies from the second page.

 ```json
 {